WEC-Sim/WEC-Sim/docs/user/troubleshooting.rst

 This section describe a series of numerical test cases that should be performed when creating a novel WEC-Sim case.
 These various wave cases are necessary to ensure a robust, accurate solution and speed the debugging process for users.
 When opening a support question for case development, users will be asked to supply information on which test cases are functioning or not.
-Note that this workflow is not foolproof, but can be used as a guide to create a more robust solution when developing a WEC-Sim case.
+Note that this workflow is not foolproof, but can be used as a guide to create a more robust WEC-Sim case.

 ======  =================================  =========================
 Number  Purpose                            Input parameters utilized